Steven

 cross-section corresponding to the shape of the aperture antenna

 elements 106.
-The waveguides 112 may couple the apertures elements
+The waveguides 112 may couple the apertures

-electromagnetic signals.
+and receive electromagnetic signals.

 [0018] One or more wide angle impedance match (WAIM) layers 114

-and 116 of material may be disposed over the plurality of aperture
+and 116 of material may be disposed over the plurality of

-metamaterial particles 120 may be selected and arranged in a
+of metamaterial particles 120 may be selected and arranged in a

 predetermined order or pattern substantially completely across

-each of the WAIM layers 114 and 116 similar to that illustrated in
+each of the WAIM layers 114 and 116 similar to that illustrated

-antenna system 100 and free space 122 beyond the antenna array
+array antenna system 100 and free space 122 beyond the antenna

-represent additional metamaterial particles.
-As described herein
+elevation.
+The dots represent additional metamaterial particles.

-properties of the WAIM layer or layers 114 and 116 may be
+As described herein properties of the WAIM layer or layers 114

-selected, adjusted or tuned to provide substantially minimized
+and 116 may be selected, adjusted or tuned to provide

-return loss at an angle of scan [theta] of at least about 80
+substantially minimized return loss at an angle of scan [theta]

-degrees to the normal 110 of the front face 108 of the phased
+of at least about 80 degrees to the normal 110 of the front face

-array antenna system 100.
+108 of the phased array antenna system 100.

 [0019] Also referring to FIG. 2, FIG. 2 is an example of a wide